Teenage soldier died after sexual harassment by her boss – Army report

 Ms McCready described not being able to get hold of her daughter on December 15 2021, then someone answering Gunner Beck’s phone who said “I’m sorry”.
 Ms McCready said that is how she found out about her daughter’s death.

-The report says family issues, including a bereavement, were also responsible for Gunner Beck’s death, which her family reject, the BBC reported.
+The report says family issues, including a bereavement, were also responsible for Gunner Beck’s death, which her family reject.

 The inquiry into her death heard evidence from witnesses about inappropriate sexual behaviour by male soldiers towards their female colleagues at Larkhill.

-The report says: “It was commonplace amongst a significant minority of soldiers within Larkhill Garrison.”
+The report said: “It was commonplace amongst a significant minority of soldiers within Larkhill Garrison.”

-The report says measures to tackle this kind of behaviour were introduced as part of a new policy for the armed forces in November 2022.
+Measures to tackle this kind of behaviour were introduced as part of a new policy for the armed forces in November 2022, it said.

 Commenting on the report and Gunner Beck’s death, Defence Secretary Grant Shapps said it was “very, very upsetting, very, very sad to read about it” and his thoughts were with her family.